RViMLab/geomagic_touch_x_ros2/README.md

 # `geomagic_touch_x_node`

-This is the main ROS node you need to launch to set/get the state of the haptic device.
+This is the main ROS 2 component you need to launch to set/get the state of the haptic device.

 ## Parameters
 * `update_rate` (int): rate to run driver at in Hz